itay121/reversi_bot/README.md

   - **Density**: Evaluates local control using a "density mask" that considers neighboring pieces.
   - **Endgame Considerations**: Adds weight to moves during the late game (55+ pieces on the board).
   - **Mobility**: Rewards players with more available moves.
-  - **Sandwich Heuristic** (incomplete): Checks for sequences of opponent pieces enclosed by the player’s pieces.
+  - **Sandwich Heuristic**: Checks for sequences of opponent pieces enclosed by the player’s pieces.

 ---